-- 1. Press [f]. - 2.
+- 1. Press $\exists f$ . - 2.
 Press 1.
-The Caps Lock icon disappears from the reader's display.

-3. Type an alphabetic character.
-The letter appears as a lowercase letter on the reader's display.
+The Caps Lock icon appears on the reader's display. - Type an alphabetic character.
+The letter appears as an uppercase letter on the reader's display.
+For example, press F to type an uppercase letter F.